renghardt/web-measurement-tools/README.md

-This repository contains some scripts to automatically download web pages and analyze page loads, e.g., extracting performance metrics such as Page Load Time.
+This repository contains tools to automatically download web pages and analyze page loads, e.g., extracting performance metrics such as Page Load Time.

-These scripts were tested on Debian stable, using Firefox 62.0.2 and har-export-trigger-0.6.1 (the latter is provided with this repository).
+These tools were tested on Debian 9 (stretch), using Firefox 62.0.2 and har-export-trigger-0.6.1 (the latter is provided with this repository).

 To make a packet capture, your local user needs permissions to use tcpdump.
 See capture.sh script for instructions for Linux.